zacyzacy/zacyoungdale-website/content/_index.md

 ___2016 - Present___

-System Administrator and general IT Wizard at Patient News
+System Administrator and IT Support at Patient News

 - Python, Bash, and PowerShell automation
 - Data Science/Analytics with Tableau and Python